Tan Boo Liat

-He had a stable of a dozen racehorses.
+Tan had a stable of a dozen racehorses.
 In 1898 his famous horse, Vanitas won the Viceroy's cup in Calcutta, India, the first time that a horse from the Straits Settlements or the Federated Malay States won this trophy, earning Tan Boo Liat $100,000.

-He had strong commercial links to Thailand and was honoured by the King of Thailand, two of the things he had in common with his famous grandfather Tan Kim Ching.
+Tan had strong commercial links to Thailand and was honoured by the King of Thailand, two of the things he had in common with his famous grandfather Tan Kim Ching.
 In 1920 he was awarded the title Phra Anukul Sayamkich.

+Personal life

+Tan's sister, Lilian Tan Luck Neo, married Seow Poh Leng and later died of Influenza during a flu epidemic in Singapore.
+Tan's daughter, Polly Tan Poh Li, rhwn married the widowed Seow.

-He owned Golden Bell Mansion (built 1901) on Pender Road at the Mount Washington side of Mount Faber, Singapore.
-Dr. Sun Yat-sen stayed there on 15 December 1911 as did his wife and daughters (February 1912).
-After Tan Boo Liat's death in Shanghai in 1934 the house was sold.
+Tan owned Golden Bell Mansion (built 1901) on Pender Road at the Mount Washington side of Mount Faber, Singapore.
+Sun Yat-sen stayed there on 15 December 1911 as did his wife and daughters (February 1912).
+After his death in Shanghai in 1934 the house was sold.
 It is currently occupied by the Danish Seaman's Mission.

-His daughter, Polly Tan Poh Li, married Seow Poh Leng after the death of his sister, Lilian Tan Luck Neo, Seow's first wife.